verrazzano/docs/content/en/docs/guides/lift-and-shift/lift-and-shift.md

      ```

 1. Use the Oracle WebLogic Server Configuration Wizard to create a domain called `tododomain`.

+   **NOTE**: This example assumes that the on premises WebLogic Server domain is on Linux.
    * Launch `$ORACLE_HOME/oracle_common/common/bin/config.sh`.
    * Select **Create a new domain**.
    * Specify a `Domain Location` of `<oracle home>/user_projects/domains/tododomain` and click **Next**.